Cloud-Yeti/aws-ec2-course/README.md

-# aws-ec2-course
+# AWS EC2 Must know 20 Facts and 10 Must do LABS
-20 Must know things and 10 must do labs for beginners
+This is the repo for our course on Udemy.
+Click here to buy the course.